Four-Year Program (MD)

 In the fourth year, students complete advanced clinical rotations in geriatrics and home care, a sub-internship in the specialty of their choice, a back to the classroom course where foundational science concepts are revisited through a clinical lens, a boot camp for internship, and a minimum of 24 weeks of elective time with opportunities to pursue clinical and basic science research, teaching, as well as independent study programs.

 Study Abroad and Research

-Many students choose to spend some of this time at other institutions, either in the U.S. or abroad in BUSM’s very active International Health program.
+Many students choose to spend some of this time at other institutions, either in the US or abroad in BUSM’s very active International Health program.

+The Outreach Van Project (OVP) at Boston University Medical Campus (BUMC) provides healthcare to the medically underserved and homeless communities and provides opportunity for students to learn valuable skills in community outreach.
 Medical students volunteer to bring food/clothing and triage services to the homeless population in East Boston.
-This is a student-run project with administrative support and faculty mentorship through the Enrichment Office.
+This is a student-run project with administrative support and faculty mentorship through the Enrichment office.